themesberg/flowbite-svelte/src/routes/docs/typography/image.md

 ---
 layout: componentLayout
 title: Svelte Images - Flowbite
-breadcrumb_title: Images
+breadcrumb_title: Svelte Images
+component_title: Image
 dir: Typography
 description: The image component can be used to embed images inside the web page in articles and sections based on multiple styles, sizes, layouts and hover animations
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow} from '../../utils' import { A, Heading } from '$lib' import { props as items1 } from '../../props/Img.json'
+  import { TableProp, TableDefaultRow} from '../../utils' import { A, Heading } from '$lib' import { props as items1 } from '../../props/Img.json'